How to Choose an Alcohol Rehab

 These are some alcohol rehab center options.
 When looking for an alcohol rehab, it is important to find one that fits who you are and what you believe.
 If you are a religious person, a religion-based rehab may be right for you.
 If you function better when you use principles or guidelines, you may want to attend a 12-step rehab.

 While every alcohol rehab is different, they also offer some shared components.
 These shared components may help you build a strong foundation for recovery.

 Upon entering an alcohol rehab, you will undergo a complete assessment.
 This will help to diagnose the state of your addiction, other possible mental health issues, and your physical health.

 Known as intake, this assessment will include psychological and physical testing that will help the rehab center develop the best treatment plan for you.
 During intake, professionals will gather information about your history, family history, health issues, mental state, alcohol abuse, drug abuse (if there is any), and aspects of your life.

 The more information you give during these assessments, the better it will be for your recovery.
 It can help you and the treatment center create a treatment plan that is tailored to your issues and needs.

 This intake process generally lasts a few hours.
 The next step is the detox program.
 This could last between five and fourteen days.
-The length of the detox procedure varies based on the severity of the substance abuse, the state of a person’s overall health, the presence of withdrawal symptoms, and other factors.
+The length of the detox procedure varies based on the severity of the substance use disorder, the state of a person’s overall health, the presence of withdrawal symptoms, and other factors.
 This is yet another reason it is important to give an honest, accurate personal history during intake to create an individualized, effective treatment plan.